 This 1870 voyage however, was different.
 A decision had been taken that the son would stay back at one of the ports where the trade had been profitable and the hospitality had been gracious and welcoming.
 The father was Ramdas Thackersay and his son was Khimji Ramdas.
 They may not have known it at the time but their decision was to build a business that went far beyond the simple trading that they practiced at the time.

 In 1920 Khimji Ramdas was to retire and hand the reins of the business over to his son Gokaldas.
 Steered by Gokaldas with the support of his siblings, most notably his youngest brother Mathradas, the company expanded into new areas of commerce and industry.
 Today the name Khimji Ramdas represents a business house that is renowned for quality and integrity.
-Carried forward by the sons and daughters of Khimji Ramdas the family business is now in its fifth generation, firmly grounded in its past with a visionary outlook for the future.
+Carried forward by the sons and daughters of Khimji Ramdas the family business is now in its sixth generation, firmly grounded in its past with a visionary outlook for the future.